 The most contaminated 3 percent of fish samples were from the DDT dumping site at the Palos Verdes Shelf off the Los Angeles coast.
 This is also where researchers found the highest DDT concentration in sediment.

-“This is a great example to bring to the public’s attention to show what could happen when we acted without thinking, when we dumped all that stuff and didn’t care to think of the ramifications,” said Valentine of the study.
+“This is a great example to bring to the public’s attention to show what could happen when we acted without thinking, when we dumped all that stuff and didn’t care to think of the ramifications,” Valentine said of the study.

 A figure showing locations along the Southern California Bight where DDT sediment samples (green dots) and fish samples (orange, fish zones) were collected.
 (Courtesy of Lillian McGill)